The Head Honchos at the Farm

 Liz arrived at the farm as a potential volunteer in the spring of 2013.
 She had some significant past experience with horses, but had left that life some 10 plus year prior.
 Her love for horses, however, was still there, and her skills with horses had not diminished one iota.
 This became evident to me very quickly when I introduced her to one of our most difficult horses.
 Asher, as we named him, was a former Mennonite Dutch Driving Horse, and was as handsome and stunning as a horse could be, and that was just standing in his stall.
 To see him out moving was truly poetry in motion.
 He was, however, terrified of everyone and everything, regardless how gentle we were him.
 He was absolutely traumatized.
 He had been at the farm since just before Christmas, and progress was slow.
 I was worried he would never again trust humans.
 Everything we did with him made him fearful and his reaction was to throw himself against the back wall of his stall and shake in terror.
 It was truly heartbreaking to see how damaged he was.
 Upon his arrival at the farm, our first task was to remove shoes that were many sizes too small, and were nailed on with spikes…or so it seemed.
 Those shoes were never going to come off those feet.
 In the end, we had to tranquillize him and over two farrier visits, finally got them off.
 Months passed with only small changes.
 I was worried for him.

-With some 25 horses to care for, the Head Honchos could not keep up the farm without their dedicated team of volunteers.
+The Head Honchos could not keep up the farm without their dedicated team of volunteers.
 There is no shortage of barn chores and these animals need a lot of TLC.
 Volunteers range in skills and experience from those who have not had much time with horses, to trainers and seasoned riders, and even some mother/daughter teams.
-We all work toward the same goal — keeping the horses safe, healthy and happy, until they find a forever home.
+We all work toward the same goal — keeping the horses safe, healthy and happy.